Answer to Question #7605 Submitted to "Ask the Experts"

 The following question was answered by an expert in the appropriate field:

 This question is related to work with naturally occurring radioactive material (NORM) in the oil and gas industry.
-Generally, surveys to identify equipment are contaminated (e.g., environmental law requirements) require gamma measurements using the Ludlum Type 3 meter with the 44-2 probe.
-The other measurement we do is when a vessel is opened or equipment is serviced for loose or fixed-surface contamination.
+Generally, surveys to identify equipment that is contaminated (e.g., as required by environmental laws) require gamma measurements using the Ludlum Type 3 meter with the 44-2 probe.
+The other measurement we do for loose or fixed-surface contamination is when a vessel is opened or equipment is serviced.
 We use the 44-9 probe for that.
-My question is, For health and safety purposes, how can we take the value from the 44-9 readings to institute protective measures for employees against alpha and beta, and what is a level of concern?
-There aren't any specific health and safety regulations for this and, generally, if the cpm (counts per minute) on the 44-9 is above 200 or 300, we have the employees wear half-face P100 respirators, tyvek, and goggles.
-The biggest question is, Is this enough for respiratory protection against alpha/beta?
-We typically see ranges of background - 2,000 or 3,000 cpm, but have had a few cases where we had 600,000 cpm without any gamma readings.
-We don't know what that comes from (we think 210Pb or polonium), but worry that a P100 filter might not be enough.
+My question is: for health and safety purposes, how can we use the value from the 44-9 readings to institute measures to protect employees against alpha and beta radiation, and what is a level of concern?
+There aren't any specific health and safety regulations for this and, generally, if the counts per minute (cpm) on the 44-9 is above 200 or 300, we have the employees wear half-face P100 respirators, Tyvek®, and goggles.
+The biggest question is: is this enough for respiratory protection against alpha/beta?
+We typically see ranges of background at about 2,000 or 3,000 cpm, but we have had a few cases where we had 600,000 cpm without any gamma readings.
+We don't know what that comes from (we think lead-210 [210Pb] or polonium), but we worry that a P100 filter might not be enough.
 Still, the contaminated work is not dusty so there isn't a lot of opportunity to breathe in material.

-Do you have advice on proper estimation of personal protective equipment use for employees using the 44-9 and is a P100 respirator adequate enough for high levels on the 44-9 without a dusty environment?
+Do you have advice on proper estimation of personal protective equipment use for employees using the 44-9?
+Is a P100 respirator adequate for high levels on the 44-9 without a dusty environment?

 The decision as to whether to require the use of respiratory protection and the associated decision as to what type of respirator is necessary depends on the identity of the radionuclide(s) involved, the amount of radioactivity present in/on media accessible to workers, and the potential that accessible radioactivity will become airborne, thus representing a possible inhalation threat.
 Usually such decisions are made by persons in authority who have sufficient supporting information to make such decisions.